-The project supports healers to come together and keep strong in their work.
-Elders and Angangkere are proud of their skills and work and the passing on of knowledge to the next generation is held in high importance.
+The project supported healers to come together and keep strong in their work.
+Elders and Angangkere are proud of their skills and work and the passing on of knowledge to the next generation is held in high regard.
 This includes trips on country, collecting and making bush medicines, as well as helping to connect with a wide range of health and cultural services including counterparts in other regions.
-This project hopes to build a greater understanding, respect and acknowledgment of traditional healing.
+The project worked to build a greater understanding, respect and acknowledgement of traditional healing.

-The program began just over three years ago and has been developing well; run by a strong group of Elders, healers, traditional owners and younger women.
-Everyone works together sharing and respecting each other’s respective roles.
+The project was run by a strong group of Elders, healers, traditional owners and younger women.
+Everyone worked together sharing and respecting each other’s respective roles.

-Alongside the regular bush trips and healing activities with the Arrernte families and community there have been many achievements.
-Some of these include:
+Alongside the regular bush trips and healing activities with the Arrernte families and community there were many achievements.
+These include:

-- Taking of 25 Arrernte Angangkere to the Kimberly region to meet with healing organisations and healers from the area, as part of an exchange of knowledge.
+- Taking 25 Arrernte Angangkere to the Kimberly region to meet with healing organisations and healers from the area, as part of an exchange of knowledge

-- Working with the Healing Foundation Research Team and Baker IDI to develop and implement an evaluation process using an Arrernte framework
+- Working with the Healing Foundation and Baker IDI to develop and implement an evaluation process using an Arrernte framework

 Akeyulerre encourages the sharing of knowledge through supporting the practice and knowledge systems of Arrernte healing.
 Akeyulerre Healing Centre was developed in 2000 by Arrernte elders as a place they could come to share and practice their culture and healing in the Alice Springs region.
 The Elders hold a fundamental role in the organisation and direct all operations.
 There is a strong team who work at the centre sharing their broad range of skills.
 The younger generations come to the centre to learn and share.